Are you looking for the ultimate 5 days in London itinerary?

 The Houses of Parliament building is also referred to as Westminster Palace.
 Tours are offered or you can rent an audio guide for a self-tour instead.

 The vertical tower that houses the huge bell we call Big Ben is really named Elizabeth Tower.
-It chimes on the hour and has rarely been interrupted (save during the world wars.)
+It chimes on the hour and has rarely been interrupted (save during the World Wars).

-Stop 8: See London From Above On The London Eye
+Stop 8: The London Eye

-Located within walking distance from the Parliament Building, and on the banks of the River Thames, the Coca-Cola London Eye stands a stunning 443 feet high.
+Located within walking distance from the Parliament Building and on the banks of the River Thames, the Coca-Cola London Eye stands a stunning 443 feet high.

 Once aboard the London Eye, the huge wheel rotates very slowly around.
 One revolution takes thirty minutes.
-The views of the River Thames and surrounding London are outstanding.
+The views of the River Thames and surrounding London views are outstanding.

 This is a great attraction to add to your 5 days in London itinerary!

-Look here: The London Eye
+Book Here: The London Eye Entry Ticket

-Look here: The London Eye Champagne Experience
+Book Here: The London Eye Champagne Experience

-Day 3: Out And About London Today
+Day 3: Out And About in London

-Stop 1: Stop at the Royal Exchange in Central London
+Stop 1: The Royal Exchange

 The Royal Exchange Building is located in the financial district, the heart of London.
 It is trapezoidal in shape.

-Look here: Magical London: Harry Potter Guided Walking Tour
+Book Here: Magical London: Harry Potter Guided Walking Tour

-Stop 3: The Tower Of London Is Full Of History
+Stop 3: The Tower Of London

 One of London’s most popular attractions is the Tower of London.
 Famous executions took place here and it is busy and crowded most of the time.